huytq000605/GrindLC/General/Sweepline.md

+# Sweepline
-Corporate Flight Bookings problem (In Array)
+- Corporate Flight Bookings problem (In Array)
 When there are array of range booking [start, end, value] we need *value* more seats on start-th day but dont need for end-th + 1 day we accumulate these changes => result